 Grading Categories settings panel allow teachers to classify assignments by defined types.
 In general, grading categories are not used if the multi-outcome scoring gradebook is enabled.

 The Grading Periods settings panel allows teachers to divide courses into weighted components.
 For example, some districts require that the semester final grade is based on 40% first quarter, 40% second quarter, and 20% final exam.
 Echo Admins configure grading periods for the school at a domain level; teachers should not modify the grading periods except for the weights.
 For more information on grading periods, click here.

-- Allow students to see how they are doing compared to class statistics
+- Allow students to see comparative class statistics